 Website Clicks shows the number of times any links you've included in your business profile have been clicked.
 This can be an important engagement metric showing that people are interested enough in your brand to check out your profile and click through to your website.

 Phone Call Clicks shows the number of times your Instagram feed has generated phone calls.
-LIke website clicks, this is an important engagement metric, showing how many people are checking out your profile and initiating a call to your business.
+Like website clicks, this is an important engagement metric, showing how many people are checking out your profile and initiating a call to your business.

 In the example above, you can see that his client has some data for Website Clicks, but nothing for Phone Call Clicks.
-They may not be trying generate phone calls from their Instagram feed, so that metric might not be useful.
+They may not be trying to generate phone calls from their Instagram feed, so that metric might not be useful.
 Make sure that your metric selections depend to some extent on what the client wants to achieve with Instagram.

 KPIs for Paid Instagram Ads